taysta/bittahbot/README.md

 ### Configuration

-Chilla uses environment variables for configuration in combination with `.env` files and python-dotenv. `.env` is excluded from source control, and the template for all variables can be found in `.env.example`.
+Bittah uses environment variables for configuration in combination with `.env` files and python-dotenv. `.env` is excluded from source control, and the template for all variables can be found in `.env.example`.

 ### Testing